-C 3.2 Consider mid-block crossings in critical locations.
+C 3.2 Provide mid-block crossings in critical locations in accordance with requirements established by the Department of Public Works.

 Provide safe mid-block pedestrian crossings where pedestrian safety would be significantly improved, such as near schools and in the middle of particularly long blocks in main street areas, if consistent with the City's uncontrolled crosswalk standards.
-Accompany midblock crossings with high-visibility crosswalks and Rectangular Rapid Flashing Beacons (RRFBs).
+Accompany mid-block crossings with high-visibility crosswalks and Rectangular Rapid Flashing Beacons (RRFBs).